 Stay healthy while grocery shopping

-Avoiding germs is always a good idea, but never before has it seemed so important than right now, during the COVID-19 pandemic.
-In fact, keeping yourself protected against the coronavirus could be a matter of life and death, which is why people are being more careful than ever before when they do basic day-to-day activities like going grocery shopping.
-“It used to be seen as a mundane weekly errand, but has become a task that requires more thought and preparation during this COVID-19 pandemic crisis,” explains Dr Lisa Larkin.
-The good news is that there are steps you can take to avoid germs and reduce your risk of infection or infecting others during this time.
-Read on for tips to shop for your groceries in as safe a manner as possible.
+Avoiding germs is always a good idea, but it’s especially important right now, as we battle another wave of the COVID-19 pandemic.
+“It used to be seen as a mundane weekly errand, but has become a task that requires more thought and preparation,” explains Dr Lisa Larkin.
+Read on for some refresher tips on how to shop for your groceries in as safe a manner as possible.

 Go at times of the day when it’s less busy